 Synthesis reports are based on university plans and reports for the enhancement theme and academic audit reports.
 They identify commonalities and differences in approaches and provide context and points of contrast.
-Synthesis reports have been developed from:
+The following reports are available on the New Zealand Universities Enhancement Theme website: